sagishaked/infiniplex_task1/README.md

 ### 6. Stopping the Application
 To stop the application, press `Ctrl + C` in the terminal where it is running.

----
-This completes the setup.
-The application should now be accessible from any computer on the network using the correct server IP and port 5000. 🚀